- Who We Are and What This Policy Covers

 Purposes for Using Information

-We use information about you as mentioned above and for the purposes listed below:
+We use information about you for the purposes listed below:

-- To provide our Services–for example, to set up and maintain your account, host your website, backup and restore your website, charge you for any of our paid Services, or provide essays and stories for your reading pleasure through Longreads;
+- To provide our Services.
+For example, to set up and maintain your account, host your website, backup and restore your website, provide customer service, process payments and orders, and verify user information.

 - To communicate with you.
-For example, we may email you to solicit your feedback, share tips for getting the most out of our products, or keep you up to date on Sphere Plugins; text you to verify your payment; or call you to share offers and promotions that we think will be of interest to you.
+For example, by emailing you to ask for your feedback, share tips for getting the most out of our products, or keep you up to date on Sphere Plugins; texting you to verify your payment; or calling you to share offers and promotions that we think will be of interest to you.
 If you don’t want to hear from us, you can opt out of marketing communications at any time.
-(Please keep in mind that even if you opt out, we’ll still send you important updates relating to your account); and
+(If you opt out, we’ll still send you important updates relating to your account.)

 Legal Bases for Collecting and Using Information